 AccuWeather meteorologists increase forecast for record-breaking 2020 hurricane season

-AccuWeather meteorologists upped the number of tropical storms anticipated in the record-setting 2020 Atlantic hurricane season this week, as the last name on the list designated for the season, Wilfred, is likely to be exhausted by week's end.
+AccuWeather meteorologists upped the number of tropical storms anticipated in the record-setting 2020 Atlantic hurricane season this week, as the last name on the list designated for the season, Wilfred, has been exhausted as of midday Friday.
 Forecasters, led by veteran hurricane expert Dan Kottlowski, now expect a total of 28 storms, which would tie the record for most storms ever in a season previously set in the notorious 2005 season.

 And the United States has been in the crosshairs of the extremely active season, with eight landfalls already occurring and still about two and half months to go until hurricane season officially ends on Nov.
 30. To put that in perspective, three to four landfalls typically occur each year in the U.S.

-So far this year, Cristobal and each system from Edouard through Vicky has set a record for the earliest tropical storm for their respective letters in the Atlantic.
+So far this year, Cristobal and each system from Edouard through Wilfred has set a record for the earliest tropical storm for their respective number in the Atlantic.
 This trend will likely continue through the rest of the season, AccuWeather meteorologists said.